ice-lab/icestore/README.md

 ## Testing

-Because all the state and action are cleanly contained in a plain object, it's easy to write test without mocking.
+Because all the states and actions are contained in a plain javascript object, it is easy to write tests without using mock objects.

 Example: